 Theme Class number of times Description Gas-solid-catalyst 1 Commercial catalysts and industrial gas-solid-catalyst reactions are overviewed.
 Chemical reaction (1) Overview 1 reaction engineering fundamentals of the gas-solid-catalyst reaction is explained.
-Gas-solid-catalyst reaction (2) Generalized The generalized effectiveness factor and the selectivity affected by mass transfer are explained. effectiveness factor and 1 selectivity in complex explained. reactions Gas-solid-catalyst reaction (3) Deactivation 2 Deactivation mechanisms of solid catalysts are overviewed.
+Gas-solid-catalyst reaction (2) Generalized The consensition of frativaness factor and the calcutivity offseted by mass transfer are effectiveness factor and 1 The generalized effectiveness factor and the selectivity affected by mass transfer are explained. selectivity in complex explained. reactions Gas-solid-catalyst reaction (3) Deactivation 2 Deactivation mechanisms of solid catalysts are overviewed.
 The deactivation and consequent and regeneration of 2 change in selectivity are explained in terms of the decay function and specific activity. catalyst Gas-solid-catalyst reaction (4) Design and 1 Industrial catalytic reactors including fixed-bed and fluidized-bed reactors are overviewed. operation of industrial 1 Design and operation of these reactors including thermal stability are explained. catalytic reactors Liquid-solid-catalyst Concepts and theories of simulated moving bed is explained.
-Its application to catalytic reaction Simulated 1 reactions are reviewed. moving bed reactor CVD reaction (1) 1 Thermal and plasma chemical vapor deposition reactions and processes are overviewed.
+Its application to catalytic reaction Simulated 1 reactions are reviewed. moving bed reactor reactions are reviewed.
+CVD reaction (1) 1 Thermal and plasma chemical vapor deposition reactions and processes are overviewed.
 Fundamentals 1 Fundamentals from chemical reaction engineering view point are explained.
-CVD reaction (2) Kinetic Kinetic analysis of CVD is described from CRE viewpoint.
-Reaction models including analysis and modeling 1 elementary reaction model and overall reaction model are derived and applied to some examples.
-Gas-solid reaction (1) Kinetic measurement and analysis of complicated gas-solid reactions, particularly coal 2 pyrolysis, are explained with the first-order reaction model to the distributed activation Kinetic analysis energy model (DAEM).
+CVD reaction (2) Vinctic Kinetic analysis of CVD is described from CRE viewpoint.
+Reaction models including CVD reaction (2) Kinetic analysis and modeling 1 elementary reaction model and overall reaction model are derived and applied to some anarysis and moderning examples.
+Gas-solid reaction (1) Kinetic measurement and analysis of complicated gas-solid reactions, particularly coal Kinetic analysis 2 pyrolysis, are explained with the first-order reaction model to the distributed activation energy model (DAEM).
 Gas-solid reaction (2) Concepts and derivation of the reaction models including the grain model and the Kinetic analysis of 1 random-pore model are explained.
 Application of the models to coal gasification is gas-solid reaction overviewed.

-[Textbook] Prints are distributed.
+【Textbook】Prints are distributed.